FarronF/limerick-council-meetings/meetings/2024/05/01-Monthly Meeting of the Municipal District of Newcastle West/Minutes - Meeting of the Municipal District of Newcastle West - 3rd April 2024.md

 Limerick City and County Council do not maintain this area.
 It is currently being

-maintained by Athea Community Council.---
+maintained by Athea Community Council.
+---
 7

 8.